-TABLE 1 REQUIRED PARKING

-USE PARKING SPACES REQUIRED

-F. PROFESSIONAL SERVICES, COMMERCIAL/OFFICE

-2. Child Care Center 1 space per 500 sq. ft.

-32. Medical and Dental 1 space per 250 sq. ft.

-Offices

-43. Financial Institutions 1 space per 400 sq. ft.

-5 4 .
-Trade and Vocational 1 space per 200 sq. ft.
+TABLE 1 REQUIRED PARKING USE PARKING SPACES REQUIRED F. PROFESSIONAL SERVICES, COMMERCIAL/OFFICE 2.
+Child Care Center 1 space per 500 sq. ft.
+3 2 .
+Medical and Dental Offices 1 space per 250 sq. f ft.
+4 3 .
+Financial Institutions 1 space per 400 sq. ft.
+54. Trade and Vocational Schools 1 space per 200 sq. f ft.

-Schools

 6 5 .
-Private Bicycle 1 space per 1,000 sq. ft. (consistent with

-Parking, All Design Guidelines)

-Professional Services and

-Commercial/Office

-7 6 .
-Public Bicycle Parking, Each 35 feet of 2 (consistent with Design
+Private Bicycle Parking, All Professional Services and Commercial/Office 1 space per 1,000 sq. ft. (consistent with Design Guidelines) 76.
+Public Bicycle Parking, All Professional Services and Commercial/Office Each 35 feet of street frontage 2 (consistent with Design Guidelines) 8 7 .
+Electric Vehicle Charging Per Project 1 minimum and10 percent of required parking over 10 spaces

-All Professional Services street frontage Guidelines)

-and Commercial/Office

-8 7 .
-Electric Vehicle Per Project 1 minimum and10

-Charging percent of required

-parking over 10

-spaces

 SECTION 4.
 California Environmental Quality Act.
-Approval of the County's proposal is considered a "Project" as that term is defined under the California Environmental Quality

-Act ("CEQA") Guidelines.
-The County prepared an Initial Study and Negative would not have a significant effect on the environment because all potential impacts of the project would be below established CEQA thresholds of significance.
+Approval of the County's proposal is considered a "Project" as that term is defined under the California Environmental Quality Act ("CEQA") Guidelines.
+The County prepared an Initial Study and Negative Declaration for this project, consistent with the requirements of the California Environmental Quality Act, and determined that the proposed zoning text amendments would not have a significant effect on the environment because all potential impacts of the project would be below established CEQA thresholds of significance.